cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-psql.md

 **`\c | \connect [dbname [username] [host] [port]] | conninfo`**

-Establishes a new Greenplum Database connection.
+Establishes a new Cloudberry Database connection.
 The connection parameters to use can be specified either using a positional syntax, or using `conninfo` connection strings as detailed in [libpq Connection Strings](https://www.postgresql.org/docs/12/libpq-connect.html#LIBPQ-CONNSTRING).

 Where the command omits database name, user, host, or port, the new connection can reuse values from the previous connection.
 By default, values from the previous connection are reused except when processing a `conninfo` string.
 Passing a first argument of `-reuse-previous=on` or `-reuse-previous=off` overrides that default.
 When the command neither specifies nor reuses a particular parameter, the `libpq` default is used.
 Specifying any of dbname, username, host or port as `-` is equivalent to omitting that parameter.